sauravdas2/srteston/README.md

 ------------
 1. Zookeeper

-2. Cassandra

-3. ONOS
+2. ONOS

-4. Mininet
+3. Mininet

-5. Install python packages configObj and pexpect. they can be installed as :
+4. Install python packages configObj and pexpect. they can be installed as :

      $ sudo pip install configObj